On the List Update Problem with Advice

-The above lower bound cannot be easily extended to the full cost model.
-In what follows, we provide, for the full cost model, a lower bound of 1.6 for the competitive ratio of the better algorithm among \TS, \MTFO, and \MTFE.
+The lower bound from Theorem~\ref{lowPartial} cannot easily be extended to the full cost model.
+In what follows, we provide, for the full cost model, a lower bound of 1.6 for the competitive ratio of the best algorithm among \TS, \MTFE, and \MTFO.
 We start with the following lemma:

 \begin{lemma} Consider a list of $\len$ items which is initially ordered as $[a_1, a_2, \ldots, a_\len]$.
 Consider the following sequence of requests with an $m$-fold repetition: